Marigold Flowers: A Comprehensive Guide

 Marigolds are known for their ability to repel pests and insects, making them a great addition to any garden.
 They are also used in traditional medicine to treat various ailments, such as skin irritation, inflammation, and digestive issues.

-Overall, marigold flowers are versatile and beneficial plant that can be enjoyed in many different ways.
+Overall, marigold flowers are versatile and beneficial plants that can be enjoyed in many different ways.
 Whether you are looking to add some color to your garden, repel pests, or use them for their medicinal properties, marigolds are a great choice.
 With their bright and cheerful blooms, marigold flowers are sure to bring joy and beauty to any setting.